 Social Justice Mission

 Proyecto Mamá is aligned closely with the social justice mission espoused by Marquette University.
 Specifically, the foundation of this project is community-engaged research within Milwaukee for the long-term goal of improving the well-being of an underserved and often-neglected portion of our city’s population: Latina mothers and their families.
-This project utilizes an asset orientation in order to minimize pathologization of the community, but to simultaneously recognize the health disparities and numerous concerns regarding access to care for Latina mothers that must be better addressed (e.g., Edwards et al., 2015, 2017).
+This project utilizes an asset-oriented approach in order to minimize pathologization of the community, but to simultaneously recognize the health disparities and numerous concerns regarding access to care for Latina mothers that must be better addressed (e.g., Edwards et al., 2015, 2017).
 This project’s balanced resource and needs assessment within the Latina/o community adheres closely to the social justice mission.

 If you have any questions about the project or would like to know more, please contact Dr. Edwards by email at email@example.com